tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 ![Netlify build config](http://res.cloudinary.com/forestry-demo/image/upload/v1674607585/Screen_Shot_2023-01-24_at_8.45.23_PM_gbqyqb.png 'Netlify build config')

-> If your package.json has a "build" script like `tinacms && <your-site-build-cmd>`, this likely doesn't need to be changed.
+> If your package.json has a "build" script like `tinacms build && <your-site-build-cmd>`, this likely doesn't need to be changed.
 If your Netlify config is not running a custom build script (e.g `next build`), you would have to change this to `tinacms build && next build`

 > If your project has a `netlify.toml` with a build command set, that will take precendence over the above build command UI